niekveldhuis/compass/2_3_Data_Acquisition_ORACC/2_3_Data_Acquisition_ORACC.md

 ## 2.3 Data Acquisition: [ORACC](http://oracc.org)
 Back to the main [COMPASS](http://build-oracc.museum.upenn.edu/compass) page.
 [TOC]
 [ORACC](http://oracc.org) (the Open Richly Annotated Cuneiform Corpus) is an umbrella project for the online publication of cuneiform texts.
-Currently it counts some 30 independent projects, some with one or more subprojects.
+[ORACC](oracc) counts several dozens of independent projects, some with one or more sub-projects.
 Corpus-based projects include editions and translations of cuneiform texts with linked local glossaries.
 [ORACC](http://oracc.org) was created by Steve Tinney (University of Pennsylvania) in 2006.

 [ORACC](http://oracc.org) data are made available as open data in JSON format under the [CC0](https://creativecommons.org/publicdomain/zero/1.0/) license (public domain).
 JSON (JavaScript Object Notation) is a file format that is used widely for exchanging data between programs or between web sites.
 The file format is simple and straightforward, but allows for complex representations of data in a hierarchical format (not unlike XML).
 The structure of JSON files is very easy to read and parse in Python and in many other programming languages.

 The sections that follow explain how the [ORACC](http://oracc.org) JSON is parsed and how the data can be reformatted in various ways.
-This is rather technical in nature and perhaps not a very interesting place to start (there are no research results to be reported or evaluated at the end).
+This is rather technical in nature and perhaps not a very interesting place to start (there are no research results to be reported or to be evaluated at the end).
 Proper data acquisition is foundational for all computational research. *What* data are collected (transliteration, transcription, or a series of lemmas) and in what *format* they are collected (word-by-word, line-by-line, or text-by text) depends on the research question and therefore the acquisition techniques discussed below are flexible and allow the user to adjust the code to her or his needs.
 The analytical chapters (Chapter 3-6) will provide the data in the required format and thus the present section is not necessary to follow along.
-If you wish to devise your own research project - and format the data accordingly - a deeper understanding of the JSON format and the techniques of parsing the data are required.
+The reader who wishes to devise her own research project - and format the data accordingly - will require a deeper understanding of the JSON format and the techniques of parsing the data.

 ### 2.3.1 The JSON Data Format

-JSON is recognized as a lightweight but very versatile data structure in particular for exchanging data between programs and web sites.
+JavaScript Object Notation, or [JSON](http://www.json.org) is recognized as a lightweight but very versatile data structure in particular for exchanging data between programs and web sites.
 Databases (and `.csv` files) need a fixed number of fields; key/value combinations in JSON can be extended at will.
 Representation of hierarchical structures is very natural in JSON, but is complex in traditional databases.
-We will see that [ORACC](http://oracc.org) JSON documents make extensive use of this feature.
-The two features mentioned here (extensibility and hierarchical structure) are shared with XML, which is in many ways similar to JSON.
-Generally, JSON is considered to be lighter (smaller files) and more efficient, because the data structure is very closely aligned to data structures in common programming languages such as Java, Python, and R.
+We will see that [ORACC](http://oracc.org) JSON makes extensive use of this feature.
+The two characteristics mentioned here (extensibility and hierarchical structure) are shared with XML, which is in many ways similar to JSON.
+Generally, JSON is considered to be lighter (smaller files) and more efficient, because the data structure is very closely aligned to data structures in common programming languages such as Python, and R.

-The contents of a valid JSON file are always wrapped in curly brackets, defining it as a dictionary.
-Dictionaries (and JSON objects) consist entirely of `"key" : "value"` pairs, as in:
+The contents of a valid JSON file are always wrapped in curly brackets, defining it as a Python dictionary.
+Dictionaries consist entirely of `"key" : "value"` pairs, as in:

 ```json
 {"id_text": "P334930", "designation": "SAA 03, 001"}